Before They Were Men

 Gender nonconforming thought leader and bestselling author Jacob Tobia offers a paradigm-shifting argument for fundamentally reframing how we think about men.

-Jacob should know.
+Tobia should know.
 For their gender-defying adolescent heart, the nonconsensual process of being “made a man” was crushing.
-After spending a lifetime fleeing manhood and masculinity, Jacob dares to ask the question: what happens if we stop understanding men as categorical beneficiaries of patriarchal institutions and start understanding them for what they are–co-survivors of patriarchy itself?
+After spending a lifetime fleeing manhood and masculinity, they dare to ask the question: What happens if we stop understanding men as categorical beneficiaries of patriarchal institutions and start understanding them for what they are—co-survivors of patriarchy itself?

-In a series of personal and devastating essays, Before They Were Men argues that we must rewire our entire framework of feminism.
-A much-needed nonbinary intervention into a two-sided discourse gone stale, Jacob boldly posits compassion and empathy as the paradigm-shifting forces that will lead men—and us all—to a brighter future.
-Urgent, surprising, and at times, hilarious, they cover topics like:
+In a series of personal and revolutionary essays, Before They Were Men argues that we must rewire much of our framework of feminism.
+Through this much-needed nonbinary intervention into a two-sided discourse gone stale, Tobia boldly posits compassion and empathy as the forces that will lead men—and us all—to a brighter future.
+Urgent, surprising, and counterintuitive, their book covers topics such as

-From exploring the abuse endured by men in the name of gender norms to addressing the myriad failures of feminist discourse in addressing men’s suffering, this book calls everyone–men, women, and nonbinary people alike–back to the table.
+From exploring the abuse endured by men in the name of gender norms to addressing the myriad failures of feminist discourse in grappling with men’s suffering, this book calls everyone—men, women, and nonbinary people alike—back to the table.